Android? Now available on Google Play!!

 Now the AR viewers will work like a charm.

 YES.
-Personalize PhotoPills to your convenience from the Settings option of the menu “My Stuff”. (i) Choose between metric and imperial units system. (ii) Set the aperture stops you wish to use in the calculations: full stops, halves stops and third stops. (iii) Set your default camera.
-Choose among 6 different map types: Standard, Satellite, Hybrid, OpenStreetMap, OpenCycleMap (classic) and OpenCycleMap (landscape). (iv) Enter the height at which you normally use the device in order to correctly represent the augmented reality (AR).
+Customize PhotoPills to your convenience from the Settings option of the menu “My Stuff”. (i) Choose between metric and imperial units system. (ii) Set the aperture stops you wish to use in the calculations: full stops, halves stops and third stops. (iii) Set your default camera. (iv) Choose the map type you like. (v) Enter the height at which you normally use the device in order to correctly represent the augmented reality (AR).

 What’s the web that provides you with the information about sun and moon?